 In our continued pursuit to innovate the content we produce on this blog, we decided to try something new.
-To be more specific, a theme based bi-weekly series!
+To be more specific, a theme based bi-monthly series!

 Prologue: Here is what it’s all about and what we’re hoping to achieve!